 UEFA Euro 2016 is a major event for France’s international attractiveness and outreach and offers a great opportunity to generate tourist flows and attract new clientèle to the tournament’s host cities, provided that the proper preparations are made.

 France must above all provide a high-quality welcome, project an image of hospitality, and create goodwill by focusing on the supporters who have made the trip.
-It was for this reason that the Ministry of Foreign Affairs and International Development, Atout France, the committee of host cities, CCI France (French Chambers of Commerce and Industry) and the DGE created the “Welcome to…” campaign which will be launched in early June.
+It was for this reason that the Ministry for Europe and Foreign Affairs, Atout France, the committee of host cities, CCI France (French Chambers of Commerce and Industry) and the DGE created the “Welcome to…” campaign which will be launched in early June.

 This operation, which will enable a unique welcome message to be issued to visitors, will be rolled out in the seven participating host cities, entitled Welcome to Paris/ Lille Métropole / Lyon / Nice / Bordeaux Métropole / Toulouse / Saint-Denis.